 The second stage or filter is a 60% secondary filter.
-This stage is designed to filter out smaller particulates.
+This stage is designed to filter out smaller particulates and protect the life of the HEPA filters.
 These filters are easily accessible through access doors in the A/C source air plenum inside the front mechanical room.
 Filter sizes are 12" x 24" x 2" Hi Capacity M11 Pleated, Model 2005.021224.2.
 One filer per HVAC unit is required, two (2) total per trailer.